cleanappio/cleanapp-mobile/README.md

     *  Run command ```yarn start```
 1. Open Xcode
 1. In menu: File -> Open...
-1. Click the ios/CleanApp.xcworkspace.
+1. Click the `ios/CleanApp.xcworkspace`.
 The project will open
 1. On the left panel click CleanApp, make sure General tab is opened.
 1. Increment Build by 1
 1. Choose CleanApp > Any iOS Device (arm64) on top of Xcode window in the center
-1. In menu: Product / Clean build folder...
+1. In menu: `Product / Clean build folder...`
-1. In menu: Product > Archive
+1. In menu: `Product > Archive`
 1. After build is done, an Archives window will be opened.
 Click Distribute App button.
 Follow prompts.
 1. Go to https://appstoreconnect.apple.com in browser, login and monitor build rollout.